jbx-protocol/juice-docs-v2/docs/intro.md

 Documentation for Juicebox Protocol V1 (live on mainnet since July 2021) is available [here](protocol-v1/).

-Reach out to contributors of the DAO on Discord to call attention to something that could be made more clear.
-You can also submit PR's directly to the documentation repo [here](https://github.com/jbx-protocol/juice-docs).
+Reach out to contributors of the DAO on [Discord](https://www.discord.gg/juicebox) to call attention to something that could be improved.
+You can also submit PR's directly to the [documentation repo](https://github.com/jbx-protocol/juice-docs-v2) on GitHub, or click *"Edit This Page"*.